Rick Potts: Life

-Potts graduated from Temple University in his home town of Philadelphia.
+Potts graduated from Temple University in his hometown of Philadelphia.
 In 1982 Potts received his doctorate in biological anthropology from Harvard University.
 Prior to joining the Smithsonian Institution he taught at Yale University and was its Peabody Museum of Natural History curator of Physical Anthropology.

 He has been involved with early human excavation sites in Africa and Asia.
-His focus is on how human adaptation and evolution was in response to continuous changes in their environment over time.
+His focus is on how human adaptation and evolution were in response to continuous changes in their environment over time.